awslabs/aws-cloudfront-extensions/docs/en/distribution-management/ssl-certificates/create-new-certificates.md

 4. In the page that opens, click **Get Started**.
 5. Enter a group of domain name list for a certificate.
 Click **Add domain names for another certificate** if you want to create another certificate.
 6. Choose **Automatically create distributions**, and select a snapshot of a distribution that you want to copy the config from.

-[//]: # (7. &#40;Optional&#41; Turn on switch if you’d like the solution to aggregate certificate. for example, if you have domain list *.example.com, 1xxx.example.com &#40;http://1.example.com/&#41;, 2xxx.example.com.
-The certificate will only contain *.example.com &#40;http://example.com/&#41;. *[Suggest to remove, it is difficult for users to understand the logic behind. ]*)
-[//]: # (8.
-Click **Add new tag** to add a Tag for the resource &#40;certificate, CloudFront Distributions&#41; that will be created.)
+7. Click **Add new tag** to add a Tag for the resource such as certificates, CloudFront Distributions that will be created.
-9. Click **Start job**.
+8. Click **Start job**.
-10. Verify the generated input parameters and if everything is fine then enter "Confirm" in input box and click "Apply" button.
+9. Verify the generated input parameters and if everything is fine then enter "Confirm" in input box and click "Apply" button.

 ### View create certificate job status